JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 with `-Xjvm-default=all`.

-Additionally, in the `all-compatibility` mode you can use  `@JvmDefaultWithoutCompatibility` to annotate all interfaces not exposed in the public API and therefore aren’t used by the existing clients.
+Additionally, in the `all-compatibility` mode you can use  `@JvmDefaultWithoutCompatibility` to annotate all interfaces which are not exposed in the public API and therefore aren’t used by the existing clients.

 ## Visibility